ChordPro/chordpro/docs/content/Using-ChordPro.md

 ChordPro recognises a vast number of command line options.

 * Short options
 Short options are in the form `-A`, a dash (minus) followed by a letter.

 * Long options
 Long options are in the form `--about`, a double-dash followed by the option name.

-Options can have arguments, for example to specify `song.pdf` as the name of the output file for ChordPro, the following options are equivalent:
+Some options can have arguments.
+For example, to specify `song.pdf` as the name of the output file for ChordPro, the following options are
+equivalent:

     --output=song.pdf
     --output song.pdf